apache/iceberg/CONTRIBUTING.md

 ### JUnit4 / JUnit5

-Iceberg currently uses a mix of JUnit4 and JUnit5 tests.
+Iceberg currently uses a mix of JUnit4 (`org.junit` imports) and JUnit5 (`org.junit.jupiter.api` imports) tests.
 To allow an easier migration to JUnit5 in the future, new test classes that are being added to the codebase should be written purely in JUnit5 where possible.